nshutijean/helmes/README.md

 ls bin
 ```

-For convience your could install [task](https://taskfile.dev/) a make alternative then:
+For convinience, you could install [task](https://taskfile.dev/) a make alternative then:
 ```
 # it will build your binary and start the helmes server
 task run